 September: 1 year full-time (16 months with optional study exchange).
 January: 16 months full-time (18 months with optional study exchange), 2 years part-time or with optional 30-week work placement

-United Nations World Tourism Organisation (UNWTO); The Tourism Management Institute
+United Nations World Tourism Organisation (UNWTO); Tourism Management ; Institute of Travel & Tourism Centre of Excellence

 All subjects considered